UKHomeOffice/ai-edocument-detector/README.md

 # AI E-document detection demonstration

 The Home Office has numerous online services that request users upload images of their passports, such as Electronic Visa Waiver.
 For legal and policy reasons, we require a photo of the physical passport.
 Some countries, such as United Arab Emirates issue customers a "edocument" copy of their passport.
-However this is not a document we can accept.
+However this is not a document we can accept at the current time.

-This project aims to identify edocument images uploaded to our system so we can reduce delays and improve the customer experience, as well as reduce caseworking effort.
-It should also be mentioned that EVWs need to be purchased 48 hours before travelling and the edocument is issued before physical passports arrive, so as well as honest mistakes, some customers have made interesting edits to edocument images before they were uploaded.
+This project aims to identify edocument images uploaded to our system so we can reduce delays and improve the customer experience.
 Therefore we are evaluating the use of AI to automatically detect edocuments.
 We use Tensorflow 2 to build our models.

 # Projects